 Now you can move on to your live mics.
-You need to evaluate them to reduce the possibility of feedback as much as possible:
+You need to test them to reduce the possibility of feedback as much as possible:

 - 1. Start by setting up your vocal mics downstage. - 2.
-Bring the Master fader on your console up to unity. - 3.
+Bring the master fader on your console up to unity. - 3.
 Bring the channel faders for the vocal mics up to unity. - 4.
 Slowly increase the gain of each mic until it starts feeding back, then turn it down just enough to make it stop. - 5.
-With all of the mics "live," slowly turn up the gain on each vocal mic and look for the frequencies that are causing feedback. - 6.
+With all of the mics "live," slowly turn up the gain on each vocal mic and identify the frequencies that cause feedback. - 6.
 Find the band for that frequency (or the closest one to it) on the GEQ, and slowly lower the fader until the feedback stops.

 Remember, this is a feedback test - you're not "gain staging" the console here.
-You're looking for frequencies that can cause possible feedback issues.
+You're identifying frequencies that can cause possible feedback issues.
 If a mic causes feedback, one of the frequencies is likely causing problems in your room.
 Make a note of it and cut that frequency on the GEQ.

 One of the most common mistakes front-of-house (FOH) techs make when tuning a sound system is over-EQing.
 Don't go crazy!
 Cutting a frequency more than you need to isn't going to make it any less likely to cause feedback.
 It's just going to make your mix sound worse.
+The mains aren't the only speakers in the room.
+Stage monitors also have the potential to cause feedback.
+Thankfully, the process for eliminating offending frequencies, or "ringing out," is very similar.